Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Kubernetes is increasingly important for a unified IT infrastructure, and Spark is the number one big data application moving to the cloud.
 However, Spark applications tend to be quite inefficient.

-Running Spark apps on a Kubernetes infrastructure at scale needs substantial expertise around the technology.
+Running Spark apps on a Kubernetes infrastructure at scale requires substantial expertise around the technology.
 Even those with considerable Kubernetes knowledge recognize that there are parts to build prior to deployment, such as clusters, node pools, the spark-operator, the K8s autoscaler, docker registries, and more.

 Migration